3-Day Experiential Workshop

 Produced by Living Giving Enterprises, LLC

-Twelve years ago, we began a course which has grown into something special, the Journey of Facilitation and Collaboration (JOFC).
-Many of the 600 participants in JOFC have reported significant transformations in their approaches to facilitation and work.
+In 2007 we began a course that has grown into something special, the Journey of Facilitation and Collaboration (JOFC).
+Many of the 800 participants in JOFC have reported significant transformations in their approaches to facilitation and work.
 Nearly 90% report that they continue to apply skills and knowledge learned in JOFC to specific challenges they face in work and personal life.
 For us, as teachers and practitioners, the rewards we have derived from JOFC have been innumerable.

 What is the Journey Beyond?

 What is the Journey Beyond?
 This is a course designed for managers, consultants, team and project leaders who work on highly complex (local to global) initiatives that cross culture, sector, geographic, and social domains.
 Our aim is for learners to have a powerful paradigm-shifting experience while learning approaches to restore human health, social ties, financial viability, and ecological services for people, organizations, and communities.
 It’s time for us to envision innovations in products, services, policies, and systems that produce conditions for life to thrive by design.

 The Journey Beyond is only open to past participants of JOFC.
 Building upon the archetypes, experiences, and models of JOFC, we offer participants the chance to learn to collaborate in the presence of high complexity to create, revive, and restore healthy systems.
 Specific learning objectives include:

 - Learn to hold personal and collective energetic space to facilitate healing and opening to possibility.